University of Reading cookie policy

 CPD for school and college staff

-Action 1 in the NCEAP recognises that school and college staff would benefit considerably from greater guidance regarding which CPD resources are right for them, and how to access and identify them.
+Action 1 in the NCEAP recognises that school and college staff would benefit considerably from greater guidance regarding which Continuing Professional Development (CPD) resources are right for them, and how to access and identify them.
 Initially it was proposed that such CPD be accredited but, at the meeting of the NCEAP Group in October 2023, it was agreed that a focus on high-quality, impactful CPD is more critical than accreditation.
 EAUC led work to map this provision, which has resulted in a wealth of useful CPD resources.

 A national scheme to quality control resources